 Privacy

-What Workshop knows about you.
+What duetpad knows about you.

-What does Workshop collect?
+What does duetpad collect?

 • Your sign-in details.
 Email address, and a one-way scrambled version of your password (we never see the password itself).
 If you sign in with Google instead, we get the email and a stable identifier from Google.

-• Your projects and artefacts.
+• Your projects and cards.
 Everything you type into the canvas: project names, folder names, personas, jobs, journeys, problem statements, briefs.
 This is the work itself.
 We store it so you can come back to it.

 • Connection records.
 Light, technical breadcrumbs about your Claude Code connection — when it last connected, whether it’s online — so the canvas can show “paired” or “not paired” correctly.

-What does Workshop not collect?
+What does duetpad not collect?

 What about cookies?